 I couldn’t write a how-to-use a Famag dough mixer guide without listing a few things I wish the mixer would change or have.
 Here’s my short list of minor issues and things I wish the mixer had:

-• Mixing reverse: some of the Famag spiral mixers have a reverse function, but my version does not.
-A reverse sets the bowl and hook moving in the opposite direction than when mixing.
-This makes cleanup easier as any dough stuck to the hook will slide off when running in reverse.
+- Mixing reverse: Some Famag spiral mixers have a reverse function, but my version does not.
+A reverse function sets the bowl and hook moving in the opposite direction from when mixing.
+This makes cleanup easier, as any dough stuck to the hook will slide off when running in reverse.

-• Only two speeds, speed 1 and speed 2: having an analog speed control with ten speeds isn’t necessary; in the end, I use the same positions on the dial (speed 1 and speed 5) to approximate a typical mixer with speed 1 and speed 2 (low and high).
+- There are only two speeds, speed 1 and speed 2.
+Having an analog speed control with ten speeds isn’t necessary; in the end, I use the same positions on the dial (speed 1 and speed 5) to approximate a typical mixer with speed 1 and speed 2 (low and high).

-• A better mixer head locking mechanism: spinning the lever to tighten the tilting head is incredibly easy, but I’d much prefer a sliding head locking mechanism like the Haussler Alpha (a large steel bar slides into the base to lock the head).
+- A better mixer head locking mechanism: spinning the lever to tighten the tilting head is incredibly easy.
+However, I’d prefer a sliding head-locking mechanism like the Haussler Alpha (a large steel bar slides into the base to lock the head).

-• Mixing timer control: it would be nice if you could set a timer for the mixing duration.
+- Mixing timer control: Setting a timer for the mixing duration would be nice.

 Even with those wants, I still think it’s one of the best home mixers you can buy, especially with a breaker bar.